Prices from £48.99

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-You can buy Fostair inhalers online from Prescription Doctor.
-To begin your order, simply complete our online medical questionnaire for our doctor to review.
+To begin your order of the pink Fostair inhaler, simply complete our online medical form for one of our doctors to review.

 Fostair is a pink combination inhaler for asthma, which contains two active substances: Beclometasone dipropionate and formoterol fumarate dehydrate.